Posted on Tue, Jun 6, 2017

 A Scout should always have his 10 essentials.
 Check your Scout book if you need a reminder.

 You’re welcome to bring your pocket knife and totem chip to camp, but leave any sheathed knives at home.
 They are not allowed in camp.
-Same goes for electronics, skateboards, rollerblades, etc. No Game Boys, IPods, MP3 players, cell phones, CD players, DVD players, etc. are allowed in camp.
+Same goes for electronics, skateboards, rollerblades, etc. Handheld electronic games, IPods, MP3 players, cell phones, CD players, DVD players, etc. are allowed in camp.
 DO NOT bring items of value with you to camp.
 Feel welcome to bring a musical instrument like a guitar or harmonica.

 It’s usually pretty hot when we are at camp, so you won’t need that cold weather sleeping bag.
 Many Scouts bring sheets and a blanket for their bunk.
 A summer weight sleeping bag works as well.